WizardCoder: Empowering Code Large Language Models with Evol-Instruct: Experiment

 \subsection{Implementation Details}

-The StarCoder~\cite{li2023starcoder} serves as our basic foundation model.
+The StarCoder and CodeLlama-34B-Python serve as our basic foundation models.
+OpenAI's gpt3.5-turbo is used to evolve the dataset and generate responses.
 The evolved dataset consists of approximately 78k samples.
 To fine-tune the basic models, we employ specific configurations, including a batch size of 512, a sequence length of 2048, 200 fine-tuning steps, 30 warmup steps, a learning rate of 2e-5, a Cosine learning rate scheduler, and fp16 mixed precision.